 Last but not least, we have fastened the dowel joint by locking together the two wood pieces.
 Before tapping the top part with a rubber mallet, you have to make sure the components are aligned properly.
 Next, use more glue in the holes of the other half, before locking them firmly.

 Thank you for reading our article on how to make a dowel joint, and we recommend you to check out the rest of our projects.
-Please share our projects with your friends, by using the social media widgets.
+Please SHARE and LIKE our projects with your friends, by using the social media widgets.
+SUBSCRIBE to be the first that gets our latest projects.